Fabric allows you to configure web access and console access according to required authentication methods.

 section properties shall be set properly, as described later in this article. server_authenticator

 section, as described later in this article.
-This is the default option and when it is in use you can leave WEB_AUTHENTICATION_PROTOCOL
+This is the default option; when it is in use you can leave the WEB_AUTHENTICATION_PROTOCOL

-entry in comments.
-The console access is based on server_authenticator
+entry in the comments.
+The console access is based on the server_authenticator

 section definitions.

-property defines which authenticator to be used.
-In case SAML is not in use it is relevant also for the web access.
+property defines which authenticator should be used.
+In case SAML is not in use, it is relevant also for the web access.

-There are four authenticators which come as part of the Fabric platform, and are considered as reserved names: "fabric", "block_all", "ldap", "asldap", as following:
+There are 5 authenticators that come as part of the Fabric platform and that are considered as reserved names: "fabric", "cassandra", "ldap", "asldap", "block_all" as follows:

 A sequence of authenticators can be specified using a comma separator: server_authenticator=<auth_1>[,<auth_2>, <auth_3>...]